-In addition, the Company's future performance will depend, in part, on whether it can adequately integrate the El Dorado Mill with its existing operations in an effective and efficient manner.
+Our future performance will depend, in part, on whether we can adequately integrate our U.S. mills with our existing operations in an effective and efficient manner.
 This process will be complex, time consuming and potentially expensive and will be subject to various risks, including, among others:

-- diversion of management's attention from our other businesses; - difficulty integrating the operations, including financial and accounting functions, sales and marketing procedures, technology and other corporate administrative functions of our combined operations; - difficulties in managing our expanded operations;

-- challenges in attracting and retaining key personnel; and - coordinating a geographically dispersed organization.
+- diversion of management's attention from our other businesses; - difficulty integrating the operations, including financial and accounting functions, sales and marketing procedures, technology and other corporate administrative functions of our combined operations; - difficulties in managing our expanded operations; - challenges in attracting and retaining key personnel; and - coordinating a geographically dispersed organization.

-Many of these factors will be outside of our control and any one of them could result in increased costs, decreases in the amount of expected revenues and diversion of management's time and energy, which could adversely affect our results of operations, financial condition and cash flows.
-Further, even if the El Dorado Mill is integrated successfully, the full anticipated benefits of the mill may not be realized, including the synergies, costs savings or growth opportunities that are expected.
+Many of these factors will be outside of our control and any one of them could result in increased costs, decreases in expected revenues and diversion of management's time and energy, which could adversely affect our results of operations, financial condition and cash flows.
+Further, even if our U.S. mills are integrated successfully, the full anticipated benefits of the mills may not be realized, including the synergies, costs savings or growth opportunities that are expected.

-The El Dorado Mill commenced lumber shipments in late 2017.
-The El Dorado Mill relies upon purchase agreements for its supply of logs, which agreements are generally subject to log availability and based on market prices.
-Changes in the log market around the El Dorado area may reduce the supply of logs available to the El Dorado Mill and increase the cost of log purchases, each of which could affect our results of operation.
-Additionally, operation of the El Dorado Mill will rely on both skilled and unskilled workers as well as third party services for logging and transportation, for which we will need to compete with other regional operators.
-Shortages of workers or key services could impair our operations at the El Dorado Mill by reducing production or increasing costs.
+The El Dorado, Cross City and Glenwood mills rely upon purchase agreements for their supply of logs, which are generally subject to log availability and based on market prices.
+Changes in the log market around the areas of such mills may reduce the supply of logs available to them and increase the cost of log purchases, each of which could affect our results of operation.
+Additionally, operation of the El Dorado, Cross City and Glenwood mills rely on both skilled and unskilled workers as well as third party services for logging and transportation, for which we will need to compete with other regional operators.
+Shortages of workers or key services could impair our operations at our U.S. mills by reducing production or increasing costs.

-In order to grow our business, we may seek to acquire additional assets or companies from time to time.
-Our ability to pursue such acquisitions will be dependent on, among other things, management's ability to identify, acquire and develop suitable acquisition targets in both new and existing markets.
+We may seek to acquire additional assets or companies from time to time.
+Our ability to pursue such acquisitions will depend upon, among other things, management's ability to identify, acquire and develop suitable acquisition targets in both new and existing markets.
 In pursuing such opportunities, we face competition from other companies having similar growth strategies, many of which may have substantially greater resources than us.
 Competition for these acquisitions could result in increased acquisition prices, higher risks and a diminished pool of businesses or assets available for acquisition.
 Although we perform diligence on any businesses we purchase, in light of the circumstances of each transaction, an unavoidable level of risk remains regarding the actual condition of these businesses.
 We may not be able to ascertain the value or understand the potential liabilities of the acquired businesses and their operations until we assume control of the assets and operations of these businesses.
 Additionally, in order to fund such acquisitions, we may require substantial additional financing involving the sale of equity capital or issuance of other financial instruments, which may include debt.
 Future issuances of equity capital may have a substantial dilutive effect on existing shareholders.
-We are not able at this time to predict the future amount of any such issuances or dilution.
+We are not able to predict the future amount of any such issuances or dilution.